Unexpected Innovation that Works!

 Before you decide whether or not you are going to buy any cleats, think about what you need in them.
 Is it protection, speed, maneuverability, or anything else?
 Besides, try to remember all the issues you’ve had with your older cleats.
 Maybe Future 18.1 Netfit has the medicine for your problems.

 With their Future 18.1 Netfit, Puma really sought to be innovative.
 And they did it!

 Puma has actually released a small line of Netfit soccer cleats, with 18.1 being their high-end model that is competing with a whole lot of cleats from other manufacturers, like Adidas Predator or Nike Mercurial Superfly.
 Those all are definitely great shoes, but none of them is as remarkable to me as Puma Future 18.1 Netfit.

 This doesn’t necessarily mean that these cleats are better, but they definitely catch the eye.

 So the way I see it, these cleats are perfect for wide-feet soccer players who absolutely require speed and lightness.
-Maneuvering, accelerating, kicking – all those feel great in these shoes to me.
+Manoeuvring, accelerating, kicking – all those feel great in these shoes to me.
+Especially if you are an attacking midfielder of striker.
 You’ll understand why in a bit when I dive in the features deeper.